 While increasingly common in fields such as medicine and public health, evidence-based practice is fairly formative in child welfare.
 The child welfare field is in the early stages of developing a solid base of empirical evidence.
 Some practice areas have had more resources to conduct rigorous evaluations and have more research findings available than others-especially those areas that require a mandated response and do not lend themselves to controlled clinical studies.

 The lack of available evidence about specific child welfare practices and programs is one barrier to widespread implementation of evidence-based practice.
 In addition, agencies and practitioners must weigh consistency with the target community's culture and values when selecting any new program or service.
 By involving stakeholders in program development, evidence related to a particular model can help them understand why a particular model would assist a community in achieving desired outcomes.
 As a result, evidence-based practice can supplement the role of practice-based knowledge and clinical judgment.
 The following resources provide background information on evidence-based practice in child welfare, including links to glossaries and definitions.
-Additional resources help child welfare practitioners understand the research base and build connections among social work, research, policy, and practice.
+Additional resources help child welfare practitioners understand the research base and build connections among social work, research, policy, and practice, including State and local examples.

 Evidence Use in Mental Health Policy Making for Children in Foster Care